+ Discover the stages of connection and/or remuneration of storage units through market mechanisms

 Since the entry into force of the balancing mechanism terms and conditions of June 2020, an intermediate step (step 1) now allows a storage capacity to be assimilated to a generation site or a consumption site.
 It can therefore be remunerated for its flexibility on the balancing mechanism in terms of generation (generation curve) only or in consumption (consumption curve) only.

-A second step (step 2) planned for the end of 2021, will allow a storage capacity to be fully remunerated for its additional flexibility compared to conventional sites, i.e. generation and consumption.
+Since February 2022, the second step (step 2) allow a storage capacity to be fully remunerated for its additional flexibility compared to conventional sites, i.e. generation and consumption.

 The subsequent integration steps, to be agreed on within the working groups Evolution of the MA-RE Terms and Conditions (MA-RE WG) and/or Storage (Storage WG) (in French) accessible via the Concerte.fr site (an account creation is required to access the documents), will include allowing storage to aggregate with other means (generation and/or consumption).